TL;DR Use bootNameOfTrait() instead of boot() in a model trait to avoid being overwritten by the base model’s boot() method.

-trait for every model that is related to an image:
+Let’s say you have a HasImage trait for every model that is related to an image:

 trait HasImage{ public function image() { return $this->belongsTo(Image::class); }}

-…and you need to ensure that the image gets deleted when the model is deleted, so you add a boot()
+…and you need to ensure that the image gets deleted when the model is deleted, so you add a boot() method in the trait.

 The static

-method is automatically run whenever a model is instantiated, so it is often an ideal place to add behavior or event bindings--such as, in this case, automatically deleting an image whenever adeleting
+boot()method is automatically run whenever a model is instantiated, so it is often an ideal place to add behavior or event bindings--such as, in this case, automatically deleting an image whenever adeletingevent occurs on the model.

 public static function boot(){ // Delete associated images if they exist. static::deleting(function ($model) { $model->image->delete(); });}

-However, this is problematic if the parent model also contains a boot()
+However, this is problematic if the parent model also contains a boot() method, as the trait’s method will be overwritten.

-The solution? bootHasImage()
+The solution? bootHasImage() instead of boot()

 trait HasImage{ public static function bootHasImage() { // Delete associated images if they exist. static::deleting(function($model) { $model->image->delete(); }); } public function image() { return $this->belongsTo(Image::class); }}

-This works because of the following snippet taken from Eloquent’s Model.php
+This works because of the following snippet taken from Eloquent’s Model.php.

 protected static function boot(){ static::bootTraits();} /** * Boot all of the bootable traits on the model. * * @return void */protected static function bootTraits(){ $class = static::class; foreach (class_uses_recursive($class) as $trait) { if (method_exists($class, $method = 'boot' . class_basename($trait))) { forward_static_call([$class, $method]); } }}